Referee1536/discord-rp-tutorial/README.md

 again, as Discord is still in the middle of processing your image.
 - Make sure your URLs (such as Discord Invites) start with `https://`.
 - If you renamed `index.js` to something else, then edit your `.bat` file to run `node file-name-here.js` instead of `node .`.
+- If you receive an error when trying to launch your status, read the error.
+For example, `Error: Cannot find module ...` means that the computer cannot find the location of the folder.
+Make sure you copied the right address and try again.
+If you're using a service like OneDrive, try storing the files locally.

 If none of this helps, please join my [Discord Server](https://discord.gg/C85TrvGYUR) and create a Miscellaneous Help Ticket, found in the #contact-us channel.
 **Comments below will not be monitored.**